MAV AGM

 Newly appointed directors may also be required to attend a Director Induction Training with the CEO, date to be confirmed by negotiation.

-A commitment to the following meeting dates is also required for 2023.
-These meetings will be a mixture of virtual and in person.
+A commitment to the following meeting dates is also required for 2026.
+These meetings will be in person with an online option.

-• End of year open house/stakeholder function Thursday14th Dec 2023.
+• End of year open house/stakeholder function Thursday10th Dec 2026.
 6pm onwards.

 Committee involvment is expected, with further dates possibly required.